 Why We Partner

 PopSockets is required by the Fair Labor Association (FLA) to engage with civil society in a variety of areas and believes in strong partnerships with civil society organizations to improve working conditions in their factories.
 They also look to engage factories in their highest risk and highest production countries, one of which is Mexico.
-One method of engagement is the design and implementation of worker training.
+One method of engagement is the design and implementation of worker leadership training.

 Where We Focus Our Efforts